Photo: Ulf Lundin/imagebank.sweden.se

 - Mistra, the Foundation for Strategic Environmental Research

 - The Foundation for Baltic and East European Studies

 - STINT, the Swedish Foundation for International Cooperation in Research and Higher Education

 Private organisations also make significant contributions to research funding.
-The Knut and Alice Wallenberg Foundation, for example, has provided SEK 5 billion to research over the past five years.
+The Knut and Alice Wallenberg Foundation, for example, allocates around SEK 1.7 billion to research per year.